emailoflvs/bank-parser/readme.md

-Скрипт для парсинга курса валют Центробанка РФ.

-1. Используя открытые методы (XML_daily и XML_dynamic) Центробанка РФ (http://www.cbr.ru/development/SXML/)
-получаем и заполняем Базу Данных.
-В БД есть таблица currency:
-valuteID - идентификатор валюты, который возвращает метод (пример: R01010) numCode -  числовой код валюты (пример: 036) сharCode - буквенный код валюты (пример: AUD) name - имя валюты (пример: Австралийский доллар) value - значение курса (пример: 43,9538) date - дата публикации курса (может быть в UNIX-формате или ISO 8601)

-2. Реализован REST API метод, который взвращает курс(ы) валюты для переданного valueID за указанный период: parsingFrom parsingTo valuteID (id валюты)
- Параметры передаем методом GET.

-3. Реализована страница авторизации и регистрации.
-На главной странице размещается таблица со списком валют и данными по этим валютам за указанную в поле/селекторе дату.
-Автвоматически, при открытии страницы. происходит импорт котировок за Х дней и динамики котировок за тестовый период.
-Все тестовые данные указаны в Controller@index.
+Script for parsing the exchange rate of the Central Bank of the Russian Federation.

+1. Using open methods (XML_daily and XML_dynamic) of the Central Bank of the Russian Federation (http://www.cbr.ru/development/SXML/) get and fill the database.
+There is a currency table in the database: valueID - currency identifier that the method returns (example: R01010) numCode - numeric currency code (example: 036) charCode - alphabetic currency code (example: AUD) name - currency name (example: Australian dollar) value - rate value (example: 43.9538) date - the date the course was published (can be in UNIX format or ISO 8601)

+2. A REST API method has been implemented that returns the exchange rate(s) for the passed valueID for the specified period: parsingFrom parsingTo valueID (currency id)
+  Parameters are passed using the GET method.

+3. Implemented authorization and registration page.
+The main page contains a table with a list of currencies and data on these currencies for the date specified in the field/selector.
+Automatically when the page is opened. there is an import of quotes for X days and the dynamics of quotes for the test period.
+All test data is specified in Controller@index.